pmcmanaman/bash-and-dash/README.md

 Hello,

 There are various ways to retrive logs for a deployment.
 One way is to use the railway CLI.
+The `deploy-logs.sh` script in this repo uses the railway CLI to save the logs to a file.
 Here are instructions to install the CLI if you have not done so already

 <https://docs.railway.app/develop/cli>